oracle-samples/oci-data-science-ai-samples/LLM/embedding/deploy-embedding-model-tei.md

 ## Overview
 This guide demonstrates how to deploy and perform inference of embedding models with Oracle Data Science Service through a Bring Your Own Container (BYOC) approach.
-In this example, we will use a model downloaded from Hugging Face—specifically, `BAAI/bge-base-en-v1.5` from Meta, and the container is powered by Text Embedding Inference (TEI).
+In this example, we will use a model downloaded from Hugging Face—specifically, `BAAI/bge-base-en-v1.5`, and the container is powered by Text Embedding Inference (TEI).